Go paper-free

 There are some occasions where a landlord will pay the council tax when you’re renting:

 If you’re struggling to pay, make sure you contact the council as soon as you can to discuss your options.
-If you need independent advice, speak to an official support service, like the Citizens Advice.

 Don’t just let council tax bills go unpaid.
 Make sure you get help as soon as you can.